cyberrangecz/frontend-topology-graph/README.md

 6. Subscribe to observables of `kypoTopologyLoadingService` and `kypoTopologyErrorService` to display loading and error messages emitted from the component in a standard way of your app

 You will need to provide data for the components.
 This can be done in two ways
 * Use mocked data with [JSON server](https://github.com/typicode/json-server).
-After installing json-server run `json-server -w db.json -r routes.json` in dir `utils/json-server`.
+After installing json-server run `json-server -w utils/json-server/db.json -r utils/json-server/routes.json`.
+* Run the app in local environment and ssl `ng serve --ssl`